jimmy900909/OpenEphysCommutator-counterbalance-sys/README.md

 #closed-loop Automatic Counterbalance animal experiment system

-#tension-free for freely moving animal experiment
+#tension-free and biting-prevention for cable in the freely moving animal experiment